Last updated on March 18th, 2019 at 02:36 pm

 When travelling eastern you will soon notice how the Spanish touch tends to become softer and the Afro-Caribbean culture tends to become more dominant.

-Santiago is the second largest city in Cuba and it can be reached with a direct flight from Havana or with a long bus trip.
+Santiago is the second largest city in Cuba and it can be reached with a direct flight from Havana or on a long bus trip.
 I would personally suggest stopping in Camaguey (5 hours away) and have a break there for at least a couple of nights.

 From Santiago started the Communist Revolution.
 The most famous Cuban music, son, has its origin in Santiago.
-You may remember the great voice and sound of Compay Segundo.
+You may remember the great voice and sound ofc.
 And if you still wonder what it is, just play the video below.

 I am sure you now recognise it, as famous as beautiful.